satyy/Spring-Cloud-Zookeeper-App/README.md

 3. start zookeeper-shell and the use `create-zookeeper-app-zNodes.sh` to create all the required zNodes for the application.
 4. if zookeeper is running on different machine, change value for `spring.cloud.zookeeper.connect-string` in `bootstrap.properties`.
 5. run `sh run-app.sh` to build and run the appliaction.
-6. once the application starts, run the below CURL command which will give,

-           Greeting meesage using two properties ->
+6. once the application starts, run the below CURL command which will give, Greeting meesage using two properties ->
-              1. greeting.meesage = "Hello"
+              1. greeting.meesage = "Hello" and,
               2. greeting.name = "Satyam"
            from the zookeeper.

         curl -X GET http://localhost:8081/greeting